wesleycamargo/azure-docs.pt-br/articles/active-directory/active-directory-certificate-based-authentication-ios.md

     }

-Para carregar as informações, você pode usar o módulo do Azure AD por meio do Windows PowerShell.
-Veja abaixo os exemplos para adicionar, remover ou modificar uma autoridade de certificação.

-### Configurando o locatário do Azure AD para autenticação baseada em certificado
+To upload the information, you can use  the Azure AD module through Windows PowerShell.
+Below are examples for adding, removing or modifying a certificate authority.

+### <a name="configuring-your-azure-ad-tenant-for-certificate-based-authentication"></a>Configuring your Azure AD tenant for certificate based authentication

-1. Inicie o Windows PowerShell com os privilégios de administrador.
+1. Start Windows PowerShell with administrator privileges.

-2. Instale o módulo do Azure AD.
-Você precisa instalar a versão [1\.1.143.0](http://www.powershellgallery.com/packages/AzureADPreview/1.1.143.0) ou superior.
+2. Install the Azure AD module.
+You need to install Version [1.1.143.0](http://www.powershellgallery.com/packages/AzureADPreview/1.1.143.0) or higher.

         Install-Module -Name AzureADPreview –RequiredVersion 1.1.143.0

-3. Conecte-se ao locatário de destino:
+3. Connect to your target tenant:

         Connect-AzureAD

-### Adicionando uma nova autoridade de certificação

-1. Defina várias propriedades da autoridade de certificação e adicione-a ao Azure Active Directory:
+### <a name="adding-a-new-certificate-authority"></a>Adding a new certificate authority

+1. Set various properties of the certificate authority and add it to Azure Active Directory:

         $cert=Get-Content -Encoding byte "[LOCATION OF THE CER FILE]"
         $new_ca=New-Object -TypeName Microsoft.Open.AzureAD.Model.CertificateAuthorityInformation